Monday, June 15, 2026

 Nimzo-Indian after 1.d4 Nf6 2.c4 e6 3.Nc3 Bb4.
 The bishop pins the c3 knight and threatens to double White's pawns with ...Bxc3+.
 White must decide between accepting potential structural weakness (4.e3, 4.a3), preventing doubled pawns (4.Qc2), or preparing a different formation (4.Nf3).

 Black's Nimzo-Indian bishop serves three functions: it pins the c3 knight (preventing the natural e4 push), it can be traded for doubled pawns on c3 (giving Black a long-term target), and it anticipates ...Ne4 establishing a strong central outpost.
-White cannot ignore the bishop, every main line is determined by how White deals with it.
+White cannot ignore the bishop; every main line is determined by how White deals with it.

 Black's follow-up plans depend on White's fourth move:

-• ...Ne4 + ...f5, attacking the c3 knight with pieces
+• ...Ne4 + ...f5 attacking the c3 knight with pieces

-• ...c5 / ...d5 breaks, fighting for central squares
+• ...c5 / ...d5 breaks fighting for central squares

-• ...b6 + ...Bb7/Ba6, classical positional pressure on the c4 pawn
+• ...b6 + ...Bb7/Ba6 classical positional pressure on the c4 pawn

-White's Four Main Responses
+White's Most Common Responses

 4.Qc2: Classical Variation (modern main line)